Drive storage and free space

-top-right corner), select it with one
+top-right corner or in side bar of a Finder window), select it with one

-click (only), then choose "Get Info" from the Finder's File Menu.
+click, then choose "Get Info" from the Finder's File Menu.

-The resulting window shows Hard Drive capacity, space
+The resulting window shows drive capacity, space

 available and used space.
 If available space is

-About This Mac:
+About This Mac (Apple

 Properly identify your machine by collecting its system

 Select "About This Mac" under the Apple Menu in top-left

 you'll find your OS version number, details regarding your machine's

 processor(s), installed RAM information, and the name of your startup disk.
 Clicking on version number